7 Strategies for a Bedtime Routine For Adults

 Take a warm bath, read a book, listen to calming music, do gentle stretches, or practice meditation.
 Avoid stimulating activities like watching TV or working.

 I know with 24-hour news, watching the latest travesty on our planet is tempting.
-However, the stimulation of reactive news is unsuitable for your sleep routine, and it will trigger your nervous system, causing you to have a hard time turning off your racing thoughts and mind.
+However, the stimulation of reactive news is unsuitable for your bedtime routine, and it will trigger your nervous system, causing you to have a hard time turning off your racing thoughts and mind.

 Also, don’t talk about stress-inducing topics past 6 pm with friends or family.
 This will trigger your nervous system to the stress response you want to avoid.